Nicole Moudaber: Biography

-Moudaber has been featured by Billboard, The New York Times, CNN, PAPER Magazine, Mixmag, and Dancing Astronaut.
+Moudaber has been featured by Billboard, The New York Times, CNN, Paper, Mixmag, and Dancing Astronaut.

 Moudaber started In The Mood Radio in 2014 and it broadcasts weekly in over 50 countries, on over 70 FM stations.
 Moudaber is also an Ambassador of the Association For Electronic Music (AFEM) alongside Armin van Buuren, Nile Rodgers, Pete Tong, Seth Troxler, Louie Vega and others.

 Philanthropy

 Moudaber is a public advocate of Lower Eastside Girls Club, an organization that helps disadvantaged young women pursue a career in music.

 MOOD Records

 Moudaber launched her own imprint, MOOD Records, on 25 February 2013 with the release of her In The Mood EP.
 The official launch party for the imprint took place at Pacha NYC on Saturday, 26 January.
 The imprint has released music from Moudaber, Carl Cox, Carlo Lio, Francisco Allendes, Joel Mull, Juvenal (SKIN), Marino Canal, Pan-Pot, Pleasurekraft and Victor Calderone.
 In 2015, Moudaber collaborated with Skin from Skunk Anansie to release the "Breed" EP.
 A remix EP titled ‘'BREED The RMXS'’ was released in 2016, featuring remixes from Carl Craig, Fur Coat, Hector, Jamie Jones, Paco Osuna, Pan-Pot, and Scuba.